jose-perth/stock-analysis/README.md

 ## Summary
 In this challenge we refactored a VBA macro to improve its performance.

 > Code refactoring is the process of restructuring existing computer code—changing the factoring—without changing its external behavior.
-[1]
+Source [1]

 Among the benefits of code refactoring we find that it:
 - improves the design and quality of the code,